-If fully treated in the past and confirmatory tests exclude recent infection, discuss with a Designated Medical Officer.
+Discretionary If fully treated in the past and confirmatory tests exclude recent infection, discuss with a Designated Medical Officer.

-Additional Information The interpretation of syphilis testing is often difficult.
-The advice of an experienced microbiologist may be required before a decision on safety can be made.
+Additional The interpretation of syphilis testing is often difficult.
+The advice of an experienced a) The potential donor was diagnosed with syphilis (see 'Affected Individual'

+Information microbiologist may be required before a decision on safety can be made.